-The Crawford slip-writing technique uses slips of paper or note cards as the medium for teams to collaborate.
+The Crawford slip-writing technique uses slips of paper or note cards as the medium for teams to collaborate and allows participants to share honest feedback.
 A team lead presents a problem, question or concept, and each teammate writes their ideas on their piece of paper.
 After everyone finishes recording their thoughts, the team leader collects the note cards to review individually.
-The slip-writing technique is a silent approach to individual brainstorming and provides opportunities for professionals to offer their honest feedback.

 5. Collaborative brainwriting

 Brainwriting in groups involves giving each member of a team their own piece of paper or note card.
-They write down their ideas and pass their paper to the teammate next to them, who then adds to the ideas of their neighbor.
+They write down their ideas and pass their paper to the teammate next to them.
+The new participant adds to the ideas of their neighbor.
 This process continues until everyone in the group has contributed to each other's ideas.

 Analytical brainstorming techniques

-Analytical brainstorming techniques consist of using evaluation, data and analysis for brainstorming in teams or individually.
-Consider the following analytical brainstorming techniques for visualization, evaluation and analysis:
+Analytical brainstorming techniques use evaluation, data and analysis for brainstorming in teams or individually.
+Examples of these techniques include:

 This method of brainstorming allows groups to identify the drivers, or causes, behind a problem or challenge.
 A drivers analysis works similarly to a simple cause-and-effect analysis, where business teams address an issue and ask probing questions to determine the causes of the problem.
 For example, a marketing team might use a drivers analysis to identify the factors that motivate competition, dampen customer loyalty or cause a reduction in strategy effectiveness.

 The fill-in-the-gaps approach to brainstorming consists of identifying both the starting point and the end result of a desired process or application.
 For instance, a business identifies its starting point as the product development stage.
 The desired objective is to generate profit.
-The business “fills in the gaps” by outlining the necessary steps it must take to go from the starting point (product development) to the end result (earning profits).
+The business “fills in the gaps” by outlining the necessary steps to take to go from the starting point, which is product development, to the end result, which is earning profits.

-Associative brainstorming techniques work by forming relationships between ideas using word connections.
-For instance, a business team brainstorming ways to market its products would write down the essential issue or topic (in this case, marketing strategies) and then add single words to build off of the central topic.
+Associative brainstorming techniques use word connections to form relationships between ideas.
 This method provides a way to form affiliations between descriptors and objects, such as “strategy” and “digital.”
 The more associations there are, the more likely the team is to develop a variety of ideas.

 The mind-mapping technique uses visual tools to form a picture of the relationship between a central topic and its supporting ideas.
-Mind maps can take the form of bubble charts, diagrams or graphic organizers to help teams build strategic outlines.
-For instance, a marketing team can use a mind map to brainstorm the digital channels they want to use to promote their website content.
+Mind maps can be bubble charts, diagrams or graphic organizers to help teams build strategic outlines.
+For example, a marketing team can use a mind map to brainstorm the digital channels they want to use to promote their website content.

-Similar to mind mapping, creating flowcharts helps to organize ideas into a set order, or flow, for teams to follow when integrating new processes.
-For instance, a software company could use a flowchart to ideate product design when the development team initiates a new project.
+Similar to mind mapping, creating flowcharts helps to organize ideas into a set order.
+This may help the team determine how to establish new process orders.
+For example, a software company could use a flowchart to ideate product design when the development team initiates a new project.